 It is safe to assume that the prospect is not actively looking to purchase what you sell when they receive your sales pitch email.
 This is not to say that they do not need what you sell or might not purchase it regularly, but the odds are low that they are thinking about buying what you sell when they get your email.

-The problem with this disconnect is that this can increase the odds of the prospect receiving your email and having to make an instant “Yes/No” decision since you are appearing to sell something.
+The problem with this disconnect is that it can increase the odds of the prospect receiving your email and having to make an instant “Yes/No” decision since you appear to sell something.
 And since they are not actively buying what you sell, there are decent odds for a “No” decision regarding how to proceed with your email, whether they respond or not.

 How to Not Sound Like a Salesperson

-If you agree with that, then one key way to not sound like a salesperson is to minimize talking about your company and products.
-Instead, focus on the value that your products offer in terms of the improvements that you can help the prospect to realize.
-You can also focus more on the problems that you can help to resolve, minimize, or avoid.
+If you agree, then one key way to avoid sounding like a salesperson is to minimize talking about your company and products.
+Instead, focus on the value that your products offer in terms of the improvements that you can help the prospect realize.
+You can also focus more on the problems that you can help resolve, minimize, or avoid.

 Make it More About the Prospect